Why publish with the Journal of Cancer & Allied Specialties?

-Journal of Cancer & Allied Specialties encourages authors to refer to ethic guidelines set forth by the Committee on Publication Ethics (COPE).
+Journal of Cancer & Allied Specialties encourages authors to refer to ethical guidelines set forth by the Committee on Publication Ethics (COPE).

-Journal of Cancer & Allied Specialties (JCAS) considers any breach of best practice in publication such as, issue of copyright infringement or plagiarism very seriously.
-JCAS pursues to protect rights of its authors, and will investigate claims of plagiarism or misuse of its publications.
+Journal of Cancer & Allied Specialties (JCAS) considers any breach of best practice in a publication such as the issue of copyright infringement or plagiarism very seriously.
+JCAS pursues to protect the rights of its authors and will investigate claims of plagiarism or misuse of its publications.

-Likewise, in order to protect its own reputation against malpractice, all submitted articles are checked for plagiarism using a duplication-checking software during the initial quality review.
+Likewise, to protect its reputation against malpractice, all submitted articles are checked for plagiarism using a duplication-checking software during the initial quality review.
 If an article is suspected of plagiarizing other work, appropriate action as per COPE and ICMJE guidelines will be taken.
-This may include, publishing an erratum or corrigendum (correction); retracting the article; taking up the matter with the head of department or dean of the author's institution and/or relevant academic bodies or societies; or taking appropriate legal action.
+This may include publishing an erratum or corrigendum (correction); retracting the article, taking up the matter with the head of department or dean of the author's institution or relevant academic bodies or societies; or taking appropriate legal action.

 5.3.
 Use of Copyrighted Material